circlefin/verite/packages/docs/docs/tutorials/wallet_guide.md

 ## Minimal Wallet Requirements - Summary

+- Self-hosted (but hosted wallets are supported by the Verity protocols)
+- Stores/manages credentials

-- Generate or supply decentralized identifiers for credential subject
+- Generate (or supply) and manage decentralized identifiers for credential subject
-  - Recommend did:key for initial versions
+  - did:key recommended for initial versions
 - Generate VC/VP-JWT signatures
+- Support credential storage and retrieval
-- Support Credential Flows described in this document
+- Support credential issuance and exchange flows described in this document

 ## Architectural Foundations